mmdagent-ex/site-doc/content.en/_index.md

 [[日本語](ja) | English ]

 MMDAgent-EX is a research and development platform for spoken dialogue systems, multi-modal interactions and avatar communications using CG avatars.

-- All-in-one platform for creating voice interaction systems on Windows, macOS and Linux
-- Light-weight fine-grained CG avatar rendering engine, fully compatible with MMD (MikuMikuDance) format
-- Low-latency ASR / TTS modules, running blazingly fast on CPU.
-- Can add any modules and processes easily, such as cloud engines, LLMs, etc.
-- Fully documented on this site.
-- Runs on Windows, macOS and Linux.

 It has been open-sourced since December 2023, with [CG Avatar Gene & Uka](https://www.slp.nitech.ac.jp/en/avatar/).

-> The notation can be either **MMDAgent-EX** or **MMD-Agent EX**.
-The "MMD" part has a double meaning, representing both "Multi-Modal Dialogue" and "MikuMikuDance".
-We call it “Em-Em-Dee-Agent E-X”.

 This site contains all documents related to MMDAgent-EX.
 If you are new, please proceed through the tutorials in order.
 You can also comment at the bottom of each page.